jitendra1282/OS_LAB_Project/Team13_Project1_xv6CustomizeSystemCalls/README.md

 ### Limitation
 - Only supports direct termination
 - No support for multiple signal types
-- Cannot extend behaviou like pause/resume
+- Cannot extend behaviour like pause/resume

 ### Files modified